 Christians also sometimes have a "parasitic growth" in that they are so burdened down with things of this world or the cares of this life (which Jesus likened to one of the thorns in the parable of the sower Lk.
 8:14) that they are not able to attend services regularly; they are not able to visit those who are sick, or weak in the faith.
-Brethren, the point is this: if in this life I am so busy going places where the world goes (many of which are questionable to say the very least) that I me.
-Now, as long as I allow this parasite to grow on me and cause me to neglect my duty in any way, I sin. do I not?
+Brethren, the point is this: if in this life I am so busy going places where the world goes (many of which are questionable to say the very least) that I leave out some good work that I should be doing as a Christian, then I have in effect a parasite growing on me.
+Now, as long as I allow this parasite to grow on me and cause me to neglect my duty in any way, I sin, do I not?
 Yet I have known of brethren who were so caught up in some sport perhaps, that they would miss the services of the Church and forsake their God in the doing of it.
 Now, I ask the question, can we "seek ye first the kingdom of God and his righteousness" (Matt.
 6:33), and act like, live like, talk like, dress like and go to the same places that they go?
 We need to wake up to the fact that in order for us to be saved, we're going to have to be different from the rest of the world!